 The goal of this course is to study basic concepts and techniques of data mining.
 The topics include data preparation, classification, performance evaluation, association rule mining, and clustering.
 We will discuss basic data mining algorithms in the class and students will practice data mining techniques using data mining software.
-Students will use Weka and SQL Server or Oracle.
+Students will use Weka and JMP Pro.
 Prereq: CS 546 and either CS 579 or CS 669.
-Or instructor's consent. [ 4 cr. ]Sum1 2022
+Or instructor's consent. [ 4 cr. ]Spring 2023

 MET CS 701 Rich Internet Application Development

 The Rich Internet Application (RIA) Development course concentrates primarily on building rich client web applications in the browser for desktop and mobile devices.
 The course is divided into various modules covering in depth the following technologies: HTML5, AngularJS, and Ionic framework.
 Along with the fundamentals underlying these technologies, several applications will be showcased as case studies.
 Students work with these technologies starting with simple applications and then examining real world complex applications.
 At the end of this course, students would have mastered the latest and widely used RIA methodologies.
 Course Prerequisites: METCS520 (Information Structures) and METCS601 (Web Application Development), or instructor's consent. [ 4 cr. ]